NasalDaemon/Static-DI/docs/domain-syntax.md

 Complex networks tend to evolve towards a highly resilient scale-free topology to adapt to sporadic change and growth.
 For example: the shape of the internet is approximately scale-free.
 Online services organically become significant hubs when they not only provide high value, but are also resilient enough to meet increasing demand as the number of clients inevitably grows.
 In order for the hub to remain highly available to clients, it must internally delegate units of work to a small cluster of workers.
 Clients in turn are able to extract maximal value from the hubs without affecting the stability of the whole network.
 Ideally, codebases should likewise remain robust in the face of inevitable change and growth in scope, where bugs are rarely introduced as code is added or refactored.

-The fact that social networks often form approximately scale-free networks also suggests that it is a suitable topology to aspire to in the dependency graph of a large project developed by multiple teams.
+The fact that social networks are approximately scale-free in shape also suggests that it is a suitable topology to aspire to in the dependency graph of a large project developed by multiple teams.
 One can conceive of the responsibility of `clusters` and `domain`s mapping fairly neatly onto the responsibility of teams, or vice-versa, and the dependencies between teams would then also be expressed explicitly in the Static-DI DIG.
-By clarifying coupling between teams, cross-team dependencies can optimised to improve the velocity in the project as a whole, without compromising its stability.
+By clarifying coupling between teams, cross-team dependencies can be optimised to improve each team's velocity in the project without compromising the overall project's stability.

 ## Emergence of good topology

-According to various studies in the literature, scale-free networks emerge on iteratively growing networks when new nodes preferentially connect to nodes with a higher degree (i.e. hubs connected to many other nodes).
-Static-DI `domains` aim to encourage the emergence of approximately scale-free graphs through the following:
+According to various studies in the literature, iteratively growing networks tend to become scale-free when new nodes preferentially connect to existing nodes with a higher degree (i.e. hubs connected to many other nodes).
+Static-DI `domains` aim to encourage the emergence of approximately scale-free depedency graphs through the following:

 * Every `domain` must have a _single_ unary nexus-node which acts as the central hub, or coordinator for the `domain`
 * Sub-`cluster`s or sub-`domain`s must have names in ALL_CAPS
 * Unary nodes (including the nexus) in the `domain` that have state must have names starting with a capital letter (e.g. CamelCase), and stateless nodes must have names starting with lowercase letter (e.g. pascalCase)
-* The nexus-node is the only node allowed any connection to the parent `..` of the `domain`
+* The nexus-node is the only node allowed any connection to or from the parent `..` of the `domain`
   * In general, the nexus-node has no restrictions on which nodes it is connected to
 * Sub-`clusters` and sub-`domain`s may connect directly to each other
   * sub-`domain`-to-sub-`domain` connections are effectively indirect nexus-to-nexus connections hosted in the greater `domain`
-* Unary sub-nodes may not be connected to non-unary nodes such as sub-`domain`s or sub-`cluster`s
+* Unary sub-nodes may not be connected to or from non-unary nodes such as sub-`domain`s or sub-`cluster`s
   * The only nexus-node that a unary sub-node may be connected to is the nexus-node of its own `domain`
   * Any other unary-to-unary connection must use strong arrows (`--->>>`) which get progressively uglier (`---->>>>`) as the total number of unary-to-unary connections in the domain increases
     * Discourages unary-to-unary sub-node connections